 - Mario the Juggler (1991): The very last game in the series.
 Ball with a Mario twist.

 - Octopus (1981): Three divers go under the sea to salvage treasure.
 A large octopus guards it.
-Appears in Galley 1 and 4, and part of Club Nintendo's Game & Watch collection.
+Appears in Gallery 1 and 4, and part of Club Nintendo's Game & Watch collection.

 - Popeye (1981)

 - Oil Panic (1982): A boss and employee of a gas station must keep an oil leak under control.
-Appears in Galley 1.
+Appears in Gallery 1.

 - Turtle Bridge (1982) The player must deilver a package from one side to the other, across a bridge of hungry turtles.
 Appears in Gallery 3.

 - Zelda (1989): Another condensed version of the console game, the only Game & Watch game featuring Link.
 Appears as the final game in Gallery 4.

 - Amusing Injuries: Any miss in a game that involves people usually results in this.

 - Art Shift: The designs varied from game to game, from ultra-stylized ("Helmet", "Fire") to comparatively detailed ("Fishbowl", "Snoopy Tennis"), and from monochrome with a white background to a black background and simple color in the tabletop and panorama series.